Australian rules football in the United States: Push into the colleges and proposed tour: 1948–1959

 A major shift in attitude from the governing body in Australia occurred under the West Australian presidency of Wally Stooke.
-In 1948 when Carl K. Dellmuth, Director of Athletics and Physical Education at Swarthmore College in Pennsylvania after seen the game in Melbourne requested assistance from the governing body to introduce the sport to colleges citing the spectator appeal, the transferrable skills and the low entry cost of equipment.
+In 1948 when Carl K. Dellmuth, Director of Athletics and Physical Education at Swarthmore College in Pennsylvania after seen the game in Melbourne requested assistance from the governing body to introduce it to colleges citing the spectator appeal, the transferrable skills and the low entry cost of equipment.
 He succeeded in starting teams in his college. and in gaining cooperation from the Australian Football Council which responded by sending footballs, rule books and a wealth of promotional items.
-NSW association and AFC secretary K. G. Ferguson extolled that with the introduction of the sport into the college system the United States would be capable of sending a national team to Australia within 5 years.
+NSW association and AFC secretary K. G. Ferguson extolled that with its introduction into the college system the United States would be capable of sending a national team to Australia within 5 years.
 The AFC debated sending a touring side for an exhibition match at its national conference in Adelaide.
-Once again, Western Australia was in support of the idea and had formalised plans to send teams and budgeted £40,000 for the initiative to send a squad of 50 players consisting of contributions from all states (though with the majority of non-Victorians from West and South Australia).
-For the first time in decades, South Australia also voted in favour, however they could not garner the support of the VFL and other states so opted not to.
+Once again, Western Australia was in support of the idea and had formalized plans to send teams and budgeted £40,000 for the initiative to send a squad of 50 players consisting of contributions from all states (though with the majority of non-Victorians from West and South Australia).
+For the first time in decades, South Australia also voted in favor, however they could not garner the support of the VFL and other states so opted not to.
 This was not helped by the media in Australia which argued that it was destined to fail and that the league was better of spending the money at home.
 As a result of the lack of support from Australia, the proposed Swarthmore College - Haverford College clash was first postponed to 1949, then never went ahead.
-Enthusiasm for the sport in American colleges soon waned.
+Enthusiasm in American colleges soon waned.

 In the 1950s, the AFC's focus would increasingly shift toward to the idea of touring teams playing Gaelic Football in New York instead, due partly to the growth of the Gaelic code there, but also due primarily to the available fields and reduced investment of sending a much smaller side.
-The idea of a USA tour was revived by council members in 1954 but with a reduction in the size of the playing lists to 14 to reduce costs.
-This idea eventually manifest into the Australian Football World Tour with a focus on capitalising on Gaelic Football's growth in the US.
+The idea of a US tour was revived by council members in 1954 but with a reduction in the size of the playing lists to 14 to reduce costs.
+This idea eventually manifest into the Australian Football World Tour with a focus on capitalizing on Gaelic Football's growth in the U.S.